mrueda/EGA_genomeref/README.md

 # Run

+Before running it for the first time you need to set the variable 'path_dic=' inside 'genome_ref_cal.sh'.
+In the installation directory the dictionaries are inside a folder name './ref_dics'

-The script runs on Linux (tested on Debian-based distribution).
-The script uses bash commands and requires bcftools.
+The script runs on Bash iand uses standard bash commands.
+The script was tested on Debian-based distributions.

-The input vcf file has to be bgzipped.
+Please note that input vcf file has to be gzipped (or bgzipped).

 ```